-When game text says, "While \\\\\ is active," that means "When one or more of this card's dice are in the field."
+When game text says, "While is active," that means "When one or more of this card's dice are in the field."
 In other words, when dice of that character have been fielded, the effect on the card takes place.
 It takes place only once, no matter how many copies of that die are fielded.

 The term "when fielded" refers to the moment you send a Character Die from your Reserve Pool to the Field Zone.
 It does not refer to assigning the die to attack, since the Attack Zone is still considered part of the Field Zone.
 Likewise, "when fielded" does not refer to characters returning to the field from the Attack Zone, nor does it refer to moving a captured or controlled die from your opponent's field to yours.
 Moving dice as part of an effect is not the same as fielding them.
-Black Widow: Triple Agent reads, "When fielded, deal 1 damage to target opposing character die." which means you would do it each time you field a Black Widow die (even if it is more than once during the same turn).
+Rhino reads, "When fielded, KO target enemy Sidekick." which means you would do it each time you field a Rhino die (even if it is more than once during the same turn).